 Lake Tekapo is just a one-hour drive from Mount Cook.
 With its own spectacular lake and alpine scenery, Tekapo is the perfect destination to combine with Mount Cook.

-While you’re there, don’t miss the Church of the Good Shepherd, walking along the shores of Lake Tekapo and stargazing at Tekapo Hot Springs!
+There are plenty of fun things to do in Lake Tekapo while you’re there, such as visiting the Church of the Good Shepherd, walking along the shores of Lake Tekapo and stargazing at Tekapo Hot Springs!

 Just a 20-minute drive away, Twizel is the nearest town to Mt Cook National Park.
 There are some fantastic things to do in the area.
 From meandering around Twizel Walkway to enjoying beautiful views at the stunning Lake Ohau, the town is home to more of the McKenzie region’s stunning scenery.